holy spirit baptism

 The apostle Paul elaborates on this truth quite extensively in the Book of 1 Corinthians.
 He explains the difference between tongues as a sign of the Baptism of the Holy Spirit and the gift of tongues.

-Is The Baptism Of The Holy Spirit Still For Today?
+Is The Baptism Of The Holy Spirit and Speaking in Tongues Still For Today?

 This is a valid question and must be answered in the context of New Testament Christianity.
 The primary scripture used by those who say the Baptism of the Holy Spirit with Tongues is not for today is found in 1 Corinthians 13:8-9